nikodunk/roomsolar/_landingpages/index.md

 image: '/3000w-apartment-solar/solar-kit-9.jpg'
 ---

-# The DIY, plug and play solar battery system that can run your home
+# The DIY, plug and play, off-grid solar battery kit that can run your home

-- Runs your home off stored sunshine most of the year,
+Run your home off stored sunshine
-- While the grid is on it saves you money (pays for itself in 4 years) and makes your consumption greener
-- Seamlessly backs you up when it's not.
-We don't even notice power outages, public safety shut-offs, hurricane outages.

-My favorite 3 benefits are

-- "It's To-Go" - take it with you if you move.
-Throw it in the back of a truck.
-No permanent attachments or mounts to worry about.
-- Landlord-friendly - Non destructively place it on your roof without making holes.
-No roof damange, holes, or permits.
-- Hybrid - Runs off solar, then off the battery, then flips to the grid if both other sources are dead as plan C. It's "like a plug-in hybrid" that only starts using gas once the batteries are drained.
-But the batteries on this thing are huge and recharge every day.
-It's like an off-grid system, but won't make you re-plug your fridge if you get too little sunlight and go HAM on the heating in winter.

 <img src="/assets/3000w-apartment-solar/solar-kit-9.jpg" />